 Physics and Space Sciences

-Students applying for Fall admission to the graduate program should ensure that all required materials are received by Florida Tech no later than January 15, as we begin making our deliberations shortly after that date.
-We will be making first offers of Graduate Student Assistant (Teaching Assistant) financial support starting March 1.
+Students applying for Fall admission to the graduate program should ensure that all required materials are received by Florida Tech Graduate Admissions no later than January 15, as our review process begins on that date.
+We make our first offers of Graduate Teaching Assistantships (with financial support) starting March 1.

 Graduate study in physics at the master's level generally follows one of two tracks.
 It either aims to provide a sound core-course education in several fundamental, broad areas of physics at an advanced level to prepare the student for continued and specialized study forward the doctorate, or it may be directed toward preparing the student to apply physics in industry or in other nonacademic environments.
 Course work for the latter track tends to be more specialized and narrowly oriented.
 The Master of Science program in physics attempts to serve both types of objectives and offers a balanced combination of basic core courses and those designed for applied physicists.